 You must unlearn what you have learned

 Universities across the globe educate graphic designers for decades, however, recently students start their education only to master the basics of the design craft which are essentially needed for the development of UX products.
 To become a master of two crafts simultaneously one must place all available resources in play.
-During college, many students save time by hiring Australian assignment helper or similar services to deal with writing assignments while they focus their attention on the design.
+During college, many students save time by hiring au edubirdie or similar services to deal with writing assignments while they focus their attention on the design.

 The trick is that graphic designers need to think differently in terms of the end goal of their work.
 To develop UX-based design, they need to adapt to the new concept and acquire a new set of skills like user interviews, usability testing, information architecture, creating personas, customer journey mapping, etc. Once you forget about making your work all about aesthetics and start thinking about the needs of the user, you will be ready.

 Every job we care about is a challenge, there’s no easy work unless we don’t care about the outcome.
 UX design requires iterative work process which includes three major iteration points:

 - User research

 The first step is to identify what users need, so you could start working on the initial design.
 Interviewing target audience, ethnographic research, observations, analyzing top competitors, these are just some of the activities required to start with informed design development.

 Once you know what it takes to satisfy the users, you put that knowledge to work and create the initial design which leads you back to users.
 When you get the feedback, if the design is looking good it’s time to build.

 However, even after the product is launched, the design process is still active.
 You gather user reviews, complaints, reported issues, and work on improving design accordingly while keeping the industry requirements and updates in mind.